ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-7-3.md

 Building a culture of continuous improvement is essential for organizations striving to plan and execute long-term goals effectively.
 By embracing a growth mindset, integrating feedback loops, encouraging collaboration and knowledge sharing, and recognizing and celebrating achievements, organizations foster a culture where strategic thinking and critical thinking thrive, leading to continuous growth, innovation, and goal attainment.

-*Suggested reading: "The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses" by Eric Ries.*